grommet/hpe-design-system-starter/README.md

 I would recommend going through some [basic knowledge](https://www.freecodecamp.org/news/getting-started-with-react-a-modern-project-based-guide-for-beginners-including-hooks-2/#basichtml) of HTML and CSS.

-* HTML is what provides the basic structure of sites.
+* [HTML](https://www.w3schools.com/html/html_intro.asp) is what provides the basic structure of sites.
-* CSS is used to control how the website should appear on the front end of the page.
+* [CSS](https://www.w3schools.com/css/default.asp) is used to control how the website should appear on the front end of the page.
-* JavaScript is used to motify the content  of websites too behave a certain way.

 I would recomment that you are familar with the basics of these 3 to get started with  React, this will make your life easier.
+Above there are a few links that you can visit to learn more about each of these.

 ### JavaScript

+* [JavaScript](https://www.w3schools.com/js/default.asp) is used to motify the content of websites too behave a certain way.

 JavaScript is the programming language that will add interactivity to your elements on your website.
 Knowing the [basics in JavaScript](https://www.freecodecamp.org/news/getting-started-with-react-a-modern-project-based-guide-for-beginners-including-hooks-2/#basicjavascript) will help you understand the way React works.
 I would also recommend looking into the [ES6 features](https://www.w3schools.com/js/js_es6.asp).